-Oxford’s students and staff come from every background imaginable.
-There are around 23,000 students from over 140 countries at Oxford, studying here as undergraduates and postgraduates.
-Their amazing range of stories and interests helps make Oxford one of the most exciting learning environments anywhere as well as one with extraordinary resources to offer its students.
+As well as a world-class education, Oxford University offers an extraordinary range of opportunities that mean student life here can be pretty much whatever our students want it to be.
+Contrary to the belief of some, there is no typical student, and no single Oxford experience.
+Oxford’s students come from every background imaginable.
+What they do have in common is an ability and motivation for learning and studying.
+There are currently around 24,000 students from over 140 countries at Oxford, studying here as undergraduates and postgraduates.
+Their amazing range of stories and interests helps make Oxford one of the most exciting learning environments anywhere.

-There’s much more detail on this in the Annual Admissions Statistical Report available at ox.ac.uk/adstats
+There’s much more detail on who attends Oxford in the Annual Admissions Statistical Report available at ox.ac.uk/adstats

 The University has access targets which form part of the Access and Participation Plan between the University of Oxford and the Office for Students.
 Our Access and Participation Plan is available to download.